albertbori/TonkahLUI/README.md

 1. Copy the contents of the `[Screen-Resolution]\Interface` folder into your `C:\World of Warcraft\Interface` folder (Mac: `/Applications/World of Warcraft/Interface`)
 1. Copy the contents of the `[Screen-Resolution]\WTF` folder into your `C:\World of Warcraft\WTF` folder (Mac: `/Applications/World of Warcraft/WTF`) and rename the `SERVERNAME`, `ACCOUNTNAME` and `CHARACTERNAME` folders accordingly.
 1. Launch WoW and configure each addon to use (or copy from) the `Taunkah LUI` profile
+1. Mess with your System Settings -> Interface Scale if you are getting items overlapping or not fitting
 1. Tweak further as you see fit

 ## Contributors